ziotom78/raytracing_course/tomasi-ray-tracing-02b.md

 ![](./media/kotlin-project-structure.png){height=560}
 </center>

-Qui la versione di JUnit è la 4.
+In this screenshot, JUnit’s version is 4.

-# Creazione di test vuoti
+# Creating empty tests

--   Fate click col tasto destro sul nome di una classe e scegliete *Generate*.
+-   Right-click on a class name and pick *Generate*.

--   Nella finestra che compare, scegliete la versione giusta per JUnit e poi fate un segno di spunta accanto ai metodi per cui volete scrivere test.
-(Nel nostro caso saranno `is_close`, `plus` e `times`).
+-   In the window, pick the right version for JUnit and choose the methods that you want to test.
+(In our case, they are `is_close`, `plus`, and `times`).

--   Una volta implementati i test (usando `assertTrue` e `assertFalse`), eseguiteli usando le icone a sinistra dell'editor.
+-   Once you have implemented the tests using `assertTrue` and `assertFalse`, run them using the icons on the left.

 ---

-# Generare test
+# Generating tests

 <center>
 ![](./media/kotlin-generate-test.png)